genaray/Arch/README.md

 public struct Velocity { float x; float y; }
 ```

 The used structs are actually quite big, the smaller the components, the faster the query.
-However i wanted to create a realistic approach and therefore used a combination of Transform and Velocity.
+However, i wanted to create a realistic approach and therefore used a combination of Transform and Velocity.

 |            Method |  Amount |          Mean |         Error |      StdDev | CacheMisses/Op | Allocated |
 |------------------ |-------- |--------------:|--------------:|------------:|---------------:|----------:|